 The bid opening date is the date by which all bids must be officially received and time stamped by the Purchasing Division.
-Bid openings are scheduled at 1:30 p.m. during the week; therefore, no bids may be received after that time on the date of the bid opening.
+Bid openings are scheduled at 1:30 p.m. during the week, No bids shall be considered after that time on the date of the bid opening.
+Bids received after the bid opening date and time shall be immediately disqualified in accordance with State law.
+These bids will be stamped as "Bid Received Late," maintained with the official file and posted online upon receipt with the other bids.
 The bids are opened in a public forum at the Purchasing Division (2019 Washington Street, East, Charleston, WV unless otherwise specified) and posted online at: